Haoyu-Tan/SnowGlobeSimulation/README.md

 Based on our observation, the snow globes are usually filled with fluids.
 In our implementation, we first filled our snow globe with water using SPH water technique.
 We also observed that the fluid inside the fully filled snow globe is not “visible” from outside so we do not render the water particles in our scene.
 After tunning the parameters, we have about 250 water particles in the snow globe.

 ### Step 2 - Snow Particles
-In this step, we implement the snow particles based on the water particles we have.
+In this step, we added the snow particles on the water particles we have.
 We observed that in some snow globes with swirling water, the snow particles inside the water have similar motion as the water.
-From this feature, we assumed that the trajectory of a snow particle could be majorly affected by three different facts: the motion of the waters nearby, the motion of the snow particle neighbors, and other forces (e.g., gravity).
+Based on this feature, we assumed that the trajectory of a snow particle could be majorly affected by three different facts: the motion of the waters nearby, the motion of the snow particle neighbors, and other forces (e.g., gravity).

 To calculate the influence of snow particle trajectory which comes from motion of the waters nearby, we proposed a method similar to the double density relaxation step of the 2005 paper[1].
 In our implementation, only water particles inside a chosen range of a snow particle can affect the motion of the snow particle.
 In order to generate a good simulation, we tried 3 different versions of equations here.